alekseyzimin/masurca/README.md

 IMPORTANT!
 Do not use third party tools to pre-process the Illumina data before providing it to MaSuRCA, unless you are absolutely sure you know exactly what the preprocessing tool does.
 Do not do any trimming, cleaning or error correction.
 This will likely deteriorate the assembly.

 First, create a configuration file which contains the location of the compiled assembler, the location of the data and some parameters.
-Copy in your assembly directory the template configuration file '/install_path/sr_config_example.txt' which was created by the installer with the correct paths to the freshly compiled software and with reasonable parameters.
+Copy in your assembly directory the template configuration file `/install_path/sr_config_example.txt` which was created by the installer with the correct paths to the freshly compiled software and with reasonable parameters.
 Many assembly projects should only need to set the path to the input data.

-Second, run the 'masurca' script which will generate from the configuration file a shell script 'assemble.sh'.
+Second, run the `masurca` script which will generate from the configuration file a shell script `assemble.sh`.
 This last script is the main driver of the assembly.

-Finally, run the script 'assemble.sh' to assemble the data.
+Finally, run the script `assemble.sh` to assemble the data.

 ## Configuration.
 To run the assembler, one must first create a configuration file that specifies the location of the executables, data and assembly parameters for the assembler.
-The installation script will create a sample config file 'sr_config_example.txt'.
+The installation script will create a sample config file `sr_config_example.txt`.
 Lines starting with a pound sign ('#') are comments and ignored.
 All options are explained in the sample configuration file that looks like this:

 example configuration file